fuelviews/laravel-robots-txt/README.md

 ## Installation

-You can require the package and it's dependencies via composer:
+You can require the package and its dependencies via composer:

 ```bash
 composer require fuelviews/laravel-sitemap